DiffEqML/torchdyn/README.md

 Check our `wiki` for a full description of available features.

 ### Contribute
  `torchdyn` is meant to be a community effort: we welcome all contributions of tutorials, model variants, numerical methods and applications related to continuous deep learning.
+We do not have specific style requirements, though we subscribe to many of Jeremy Howard's [ideas]([https://docs.fast.ai/dev/style.html](https://docs.fast.ai/dev/style.html)).

+**Choosing what to work on:** There is always [ongoing work]([https://github.com/DiffEqML/torchdyn/issues](https://github.com/DiffEqML/torchdyn/issues)) on new features, tests and tutorials.
+Contributing to any of the above is extremely valuable to us.
+If you wish to work on additional features not currently WIP, feel free to reach out on Slack or via email.
+We'll be glad to discuss details.

 #### Cite us
 If you find `torchdyn` valuable for your research or applied projects: